In Brussels, Blinken offers boost for NATO, cooperation on Afghanistan

 Stoltenberg has set out areas where NATO could modernise - from climate measures to more sustainable funding of military operations and refocusing the alliance to help the West face China’s technological prowess and growing armed forces.

-Asked about any possible withdrawal from Afghanistan, where the United States has been at war since 2001, Blinken said a U.S. review of options was still underway and he would listen and consult with allies.
-NATO foreign ministers will discuss Afghanistan later on Tuesday.
+Asked about any withdrawal from Afghanistan, where the United States has been at war since 2001, Blinken said a U.S. review of options was underway and he would consult with allies.
+No decisions were taken on Tuesday, Stoltenberg said.

 Germany’s push to complete construction of a controversial gas pipeline under the Baltic Sea from Russia remained a divisive issue.
 Blinken said Nord Stream 2 ran counter to the European Union’s interests and could undermine Ukraine.
 He said he would raise the issue with Maas.